 If you wish for more, our Positive Psychology Toolkit© contains over 300 science-based positive psychology exercises, interventions, questionnaires, and assessments for practitioners to use in their therapy, coaching, or workplace.

 - Gomez, A. M. (2012).
 EMDR therapy and adjunct approaches with children: Complex trauma, attachment, and dissociation.
 Springer Publishing Company.

 - Harford, P. M. (2010).
 The integrative use of EMDR and clinical hypnosis in the treatment of adults abused as children.
 Journal of EMDR Practice and Research, 4(2), 60–75.

 - Parnell, L. (2008).
 Tapping in: A step-by-step guide to activating your healing resources through bilateral stimulation.
 Sounds True.

 - Shapiro, F. E. (2002).
-EMDR as an integrative psychotherapy approach: Experts of diverse orientations explore the paradigm prism (pp. vii-444).
+EMDR as an integrative psychotherapy approach: Experts of diverse orientations explore the paradigm prism.
 American Psychological Association.

 - Sun, T. F., & Chiu, N. (2006).
 Synergism between mindfulness meditation training, and eye movement desensitization and reprocessing in psychotherapy of social phobia.
 Chang Gung Medical Journal, 29(4), 1–4.

 - van der Kolk, B. A., Spinazzola, J., Blaustein, M. E., Hopper, J. W., Hopper, E. K., Korn, D. L., & Simpson, W. B. (2007).
-A randomized clinical trial of eye movement desensitization and reprocessing (EMDR), fluoxetine, and pill placebo in the treatment of posttraumatic stress disorder: treatment effects and long-term maintenance.
-Journal of clinical psychiatry, 68(1), 37.
+A randomized clinical trial of eye movement desensitization and reprocessing (EMDR), fluoxetine, and pill placebo in the treatment of posttraumatic stress disorder: Treatment effects and long-term maintenance.
+Journal of Clinical Psychiatry, 68(1), 37–46.